Refacing Options and Custom Modifications

 Pull out pantry shelves make good use of the space you already have but cannot easily access.
 No more reaching back in deep dark cabinets or forgetting what you have back there!
 Our pantry shelves are made locally with Baltic birch wood, come standard with soft-close sliders and are rated to support up to 150lbs of canned goods and other pantry items and appliances.

 No more sagging shelves!
-Upgrade your lower cabinets with pullout shelves made from Baltic birch wood and come standard with soft-close sliders.
+Upgrade your lower cabinets with pullout shelves made from Baltic birch wood that come standard with soft-close sliders.
 They are rated to support up to 150lbs.
-So your appliances, pots and pans are secure.
+So, your appliances, pots and pans are secure.
+Do you have an awkward corner cabinet that’s difficult to access?
+Better Than New offers many solutions, including the innovative blind corner rack pictured above.

 Farm house sinks, also known as apron-front sinks, have been around for decades, but have recently experienced a renaissance.
 People are coveting that modern farmhouse chic vibe that this sink offers.
 With it’s large volume basin and beautiful exposed outer wall, it adds that extra something to your kitchen giving it a luxurious feel.
 These types of sinks have a unique installation process that requires a custom countertop and cabinet cut which allows the front-facing portion to remain bare and slightly protruding.
 Better Than New Kitchens are able to either build a new cabinet to house and support your farmhouse sink, or, in many cases, we are able to modify the existing sink cabinet to support the farmhouse sink.